GSTJ/react-native-magic-modal/README.md

 Tip: the root `_layout.tsx` is usually the best place to put it in a project using expo-router.

 The `GestureHandlerRootView` is required.
 The portal renders a `GestureDetector` for the swipe gesture, and gesture-handler 3.x throws when one renders without a root view above it.
-2.x only logged a warning, so apps that skipped it got away with it.
+2.x only logs a warning.

 ## Examples